 The Google Map shows (with red pins) some of the more notable places in which Kurds lived during the short-lived “Red Kurdistan” of 1923-1929 and, of course, both long before and after.
-The Kurds of this area, approximating to the Lachin corridor and its extensions north and south, were notable for being Shiites.
-Over time, they started to assimilate into the Azeri population and speak Azeri rather than Kurmanji (only 8.3% of Kurds were recorded as Kurmanji speakers at the time of the Soviet census of 1926).
+The Kurds of this area, approximating to the Lachin corridor and its extensions north and south, were notable for being Shiites (rather than Sunni Muslims).
+Over time, they started to assimilate into the Azerbaijani population and speak Azerbaijani rather than Kurmanji (only 8.3% of Kurds were recorded as Kurmanji speakers at the time of the Soviet census of 1926).

-The map also shows (with green pins) the smaller number of Kurdish communities in the Azeri exclave of Nakhichevan.
+The map also shows (with green pins) the smaller number of Kurdish communities in the Azerbaijani exclave of Nakhichevan.

 This Google Map shows the traditional areas of Yezidi population in Kurdistan.